Rahulkumar-06/CRUD-Application-SpringBoot/README.md

 # Spring Boot CRUD Application
-Java spring Boot BackEnd  for a JDBC using Jpa API

-# Spring Boot CRUD Application

 This is a simple Spring Boot CRUD (Create, Read, Update, Delete) application that uses Spring Data JPA and PostgreSQL.
 It demonstrates basic RESTful APIs with database operations.
 # Getting Started